 - Family Court Rules

 The rules used by the Family Court that determine court process and forms.

-A service available at the Halifax and Sydney Supreme Court (Family Divisions).
-FLIC is an information centre open to the public, where on-site court staff members are available to answer general family law questions, and clients can access written materials on family law issues and court processes.
+A service available at the Halifax and Sydney Supreme Court (Family Division).
+The FLIP Centre is an information centre open to the public, where on-site court staff members are available to answer general family law questions, and clients can access written materials on family law issues and court processes.

-FLIC staff cannot give legal advice – they cannot tell you what application you should make, what the outcome of your application will be, or give their opinion on your legal issue.
-FLIC staff can, however, tell you how to find a lawyer and get legal advice, explain available court programs and services, and refer you to community agencies that may be helpful to you.
-FLIC staff can give you court documents for certain applications.
+FLIP staff cannot give legal advice – they cannot tell you what application you should make, what the outcome of your application will be, or give their opinion on your legal issue.
+FLIP staff can, however, tell you how to find a lawyer and get legal advice, explain available court programs and services, and refer you to community agencies that may be helpful to you.
+FLIP staff can give you court documents for certain applications.

 See ‘Court file’

 The number assigned to a new court file when someone files a new application.

 Money paid to the court to start a legal proceeding or file an application.
 People with low incomes may qualify to have certain fees waived.
 The law in Nova Scotia that says how much court fees are is the Costs and Fees Act.